 As your content grows throughout the first five years of your business, be sure to share it widely and check out this guide to getting more out of your content by repurposing.

 Firstly, go back and audit all of your existing content.
 Is it still relevant?
 Does it need an update?
 Google loves updated content and you can give your SEO a boost by editing existing content to include updated data, or to reflect changing business environments.

 Secondly, talk more with your customers.
 What are their challenges?
 There may be more value you can provide customers through your content.
 It’s also likely to be of benefit to potential clients.
 Remember, if it answers specific questions, it’s going to be appealing to search engines.

 By year 4 you should know what works and doesn’t work for your business.
-So you can apply that to your content strategy and put more resources into what gets the best results.
+So you can apply that to your successful content strategy for a startup in Australia and put more resources into what gets the best results.